Analytic approximation of plurisubharmonic singularities: Asymptotic multiplier ideals

-Let us apply a machinery of Green functions in order to deal with such families of ideals.
-Given a bounded hyperconvex neighborhood $D$ of $x$, let $G_{\fra_k}$ denote the Green function of $D$ with singularity along $\fra_k$ \cite{RSig2}, i.e. with the singularity $\vph_k=\log|F_k|$, where $F_k$ are holomorphic mappings whose component generate and $\fra_k$, and let $h_k=k^{-1}G_{\fra_k}$.
+Let us apply the machinery of Green functions to such families of ideals.
+Given a bounded hyperconvex neighborhood $D$ of $0$, let $G_{\fra_k}$ denote the Green function of $D$ with singularity along $\fra_k$ \cite{RSig2} (i.e., with the singularity $\vph_k=\log|F_k|$, where $F_k$ are holomorphic mappings whose components generate $\fra_k$), and let $h_k=k^{-1}G_{\fra_k}$.
 Similarly, we denote $H_k=k^{-1}G_{\frj_k}$; as follows from (\ref{eq:asmult1}), \beq H_k\ge h_k.\eeq